 Having different textures will make all the plants show up against one another.
 It the texture is all the same the lines tend to get blurred and none of the plants will stand out except for the flowers.
 Using a large leaf against fine foliage or a grass make both plants show up better.
 Using large foliage and grasses also makes more of an impact when the plants aren’t in bloom.

 If you need inspiration visit nurseries and public gardens.
 Take a little note book and make a note of what you like and what works.
-Don’t just do this in the spring when everything is going gang busters but later when you think your garden isn’t as satisfying as you would like.
+Don’t just do this in the spring when everything is going gang busters but later like now, late summer, when you think your garden isn’t as satisfying as you would like.

 Don’t be afraid to experiment, that is the creative part of gardening.